Would love your thoughts, please comment at the end of the post!

 Now, first few weeks if you are still on all-liquids:

-- You want to get out your measuring spoons.
+- Take out your measuring spoons.

 - If you are having really hot liquids like hot tea, hot coffee or ice cold liquids is well you might want to do a smaller amount, more like the quarter to half teaspoon size.

-The All-Liquid Diet
+Phase 2: The All-Liquid Diet